abhishek1561998/abhishek1561998/README.md

 # ⚡ Developer Philosophy

-> “Great software is built with simplicity, scalability, and passion.”
+> Great software is built with **simplicity, scalability, and engineering discipline.**

 ---

-⭐ If you like my work, consider following my profile!
+⭐ If you like my work, consider following my GitHub.